Are e-cigarettes in any section of the state’s statutes included in the definition of "Tobacco Products"?

 Minor employees may handle electronic nicotine delivery systems when an employee over the age of 21 is present.

-Delivery sales of electronic nicotine delivery systems may only be made after obtaining a permit for delivery sales and verifying the age and address of the purchaser through a third-party verification service, and taking payment through a credit or debit card in purchaser’s name.
+Delivery sales of electronic nicotine delivery systems may only be made after obtaining a permit for delivery sales, verifying the age and address of the purchaser through a third-party verification service, and taking payment through a credit or debit card in purchaser’s name.

 Is a retail license or permit required to sell e-cigarettes?